Development of Kowloon City Themed Walking Trail

 Kowloon City Themed Walking Trail Kick Off Ceremony

 The Welfare Council and the URF jointly organized the “Kowloon City in Transformation: Kowloon City Themed Walking Trail Kick Off Ceremony” at the Hong Kong Sheng Kung Hui Holy Trinity Cathedral in the afternoon on 27 November 2017.
 The project objective, characteristics and details of the routes were presented.
-The officiating guests included Mr Michael Wong Wai-lun, Secretary for Development, Mr Pun Kwok-wah, Chairman of Kowloon City District Council, Ms Venus So Yi-ching, Assistant District Officer of Kowloon City District Office, and the representatives of the URF and the Welfare Council.
+The officiating guests included Mr Michael Wong Wai-lun, former Secretary for Development, Mr Pun Kwok-wah, JP, former Chairman of Kowloon City District Council, Ms Venus So Yi-ching, former Assistant District Officer of Kowloon City District Office, and the representatives of the URF and the Welfare Council.
 A great number of guests from the district attended the ceremony.

 Introduction of the Kowloon City Themed Walking Trail